taveras/taveras.github.io/resume.md

 - Organized an annual Lego Robotics competition for middle school students.

 - **Software Team Leader, Robotics Club**

-	- Programmed the club's annual robot in _C_ and _PBASIC._
+	- Worked in cross-functional fashion to design and write autonomous behavior, using _C_ and _PBASIC._
-	- Managed a small group of programmers, and collaborated with the mechanical and electrical teams to design autonomous mode behavior.
 	- Created technical documentation and flowcharts for code and autonomous mode strategy.

 - **Web Director, Multimedia Club**

-	- Maintained small-scale web projects, written in _PHP,_ and _JavaScript_, standards-compliant _HTML,_ and _CSS._
+	- Maintained small-scale web projects, written in _PHP,_ and _JavaScript_, standards-compliant _XHTML,_ and _CSS._
-	- Managed a small team of web developers and graphic designers in a variety of projects.

 -  **Founder & Director, Programming Club**
 	- Mentored and facilitated workshops for students to learn Java and object-oriented programming.
 	- Created varying difficulty practice challenges for annual programming competitions.